 - Large Ham: Bruno and Cathy

 - Living Emotional Crutch: Bruno and Boots to each other, as seen on the few occasions when they fight.

 - Meaningful Name: Miss Scrimmage.
-Comes in handy in The Zucchini Warriors, when the cheerleaders use the name "The Line Of Scrimmage."
+Comes in particularly handy in The Zucchini Warriors, when the cheerleaders use the name "The Line of Scrimmage".

 - Nerd: Elmer Drimsdale and Mr. Wizzle.

 - Not Helping Your Case: Mr. Wizzle decides to send Sidney Rampulsky to take ballet lessons at Miss Scrimmage's in the hope that this will make him less clumsy.
-Sidney tries to argue with Mr. Wizzle about this, but he falls out of his chair and bumps into a desk during the conversation.
-This just makes Mr. Wizzle all the more convinced that Sidney is too clumsy for his own good.
+Sidney tries to argue with Mr. Wizzle about this, but given that he falls out of his chair and bumps into a desk during the conversation...

 - Not Me This Time: The premise for Something Fishy- there's a prankster loose on campus, and it's obvious to everyone that it's Bruno and Boots again.
 Except it's not them.

 - Only Known by Their Nickname: Boots's real name is Melvin, but nobody calls him that — except for George, who insists that "nicknames are vulgar".